vkozhemi/lem-in/README.md

 #### Map example

-	12 			- numbers of aints
+	12 			- numbers of ants
 	##start			- start room
 	1 23 3			- number of room and coordinates
 	2 16 7